3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 #### Learning Analysis-by-Synthesis for 6D Pose Estimation in RGB-D Images

+This is another convolutional neural network implementation of 6D pose estimation.
+The network takes 6 modes of input: observed depth, rendered depth, rendered mask, depth mask, object probability, and object coordinates.
+For image preparation to use the network this method runs the RGB input image through a random forest and produces the observed probabilities and coordinates based on the forest's modes of output.
+The probabilities are denoted by grayscale pixel intensity in the outputted image.
+The images created for object coordinate measures are visualized in RGB and there is one image for every tree in the random forest.

+After the random forest process is completed once, the image renders are then passed into the input channels of the convolutional network with the input image's observed depth image.
+The data is fed through the network and an energy function is calculated.
+The energy function is then used to calculate the object pose hypothesis.
+The pose hypothesis transformations are then applied to a 3d model to produce a pair of rendered object coordinate and depth images.
+These are passed into the CNN and the process repeats until the energy function is at its apparent minimum.

 #### Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image